Buddhikanip/Flutter_workshop_all/README.md

 <br>

 3. Start Server Software: Make sure your WAMP or XAMPP server is up and running.
-This will ensure the backend PHP scripts can be executed.
+This will ensure that the backend PHP scripts can be executed.

 <br>